-The Kimball- Carswell water system serves a population of approximately 730 people.
-The supply is from two (2) wells.
-The wells are pumped to provide an average daily production of about 242,277 gallons per day.
+The Crumpler water system serves a population of approximately 318 people.
+The supply is from a single gravity fed mine portal.
+The mine portal provides an average daily production of about 30,000 gallons per day.
 Coal Mines are areas where underground mining has occurred leaving an underground void that functions as a ground water drain for all of the permeable rocks above it.
 The mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

-The estimated land area (approximately 356.7 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 527.5 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
 Groundwater flow was determined from structural geology of coalmine maps where applicable.
 Mine maps and USGS 7.5 minute topographic maps were used in this process as well.
 The secondary zone represents an area of influence within the coalmine that is outside a five-year time of travel using hydrogeologic calculations.